A Piece of History

 When I started there, Ferut’s installation was complete and final testing was going on.
 I followed Donald (not Don) around like a puppy on a leash trying to absorb as much knowledge as I could before he returned to England.

 I could somewhat understand and read the schematics but the logic diagrams were like a foreign language to me.
 Like most people in the world at that time, I had no idea about the digital world and Boolean logic wasn’t something that I had learned at school.
 I quickly learned to keep my eyes and ears open and my mouth shut except to ask questions or seek clarification.
 I was a willing and eager student but Donald wasn’t the most patient of tutors and frequently displayed his frustration at my lack of experience.
+I also think that it annoyed him that I was a lowly electronics technician and not an electrical engineer.

 Powering the Beast